TritonDataCenter/rfd/rfd/0104/README.md

 #### Error handling

-Error handling should reflect the ideas of programmer errors and operational errors as described in [Error Handling in Node.js](https://www.joyent.com/node-js/production/design/errors).
-While that document was written for Node.js, most of it applies to other programming languages.  **Make sure to read and understand this document!** Programmer errors should generally cause crashes, while operational errors should be cleanly handleable, reportable, and traceable.
+Error handling should reflect the ideas and practices around programmer errors and operational errors as described in [Error Handling in Node.js](https://www.joyent.com/node-js/production/design/errors).
+While that document was written for Node.js, most of it applies to other programming languages.  **Make sure to read and understand this document!**  Programmer errors **should** generally cause crashes, while operational errors **must** be cleanly handleable, reportable, and traceable.
 They should provide enough information for consumers to switch on different error types and report on metadata.